PREVIEW DISCLAIMER: The entire run of Sylvia has been reclassified as work-in-progress previews.

-Sylvia by Kate Prince, Priya Parmar, Josh Cohen and DJ Walde is booking until the 8th of April at the Old Vic.
+Sylvia by Kate Prince, Priya Parmar, Josh Cohen and DJ Walde is booking until the 22nd of September at the Old Vic (returns only.)

 Photo credit: Manuel Harlan.